flows-network/github-fork-notifier/README.md

 ## Deploy the GitHub fork notifier

-To use this fork notifier, we will use [flows.network](https://flows.network/), a serverless platform that makes deploying your own app quick and easy in just 3 steps.
+To create this fork notifier, we will use [flows.network](https://flows.network/), a serverless platform that makes deploying your own app quick and easy in just 3 steps.

 ### Fork this repo and cutomize the code